OCTOBER 2024 EXHIBITION:

 adinkra, uli and nsibidi scripts from West Africa are etched into the charred wood and painted on the canvas strips are a powerful reminder of the continent’s literary heritage.
 With elements of the installation echoing early trans-Atlantic journeys, this work serves as both a deeply personal and yet collective voyage.
 In a similar vein, Lara Ige-Jacks’ “Greener Pastures” explores the migrant’s deep connection to their roots, grounded in a strong sense of self, heritage, lineage, ancestral values, and beliefs.
 The Yoruba motifs are an homage to that legacy.
 The cowrie shells and beads used in this piece, inherited from her grandfather, embody the ancient values of protection from evil spirits, as well as symbols of wealth and good fortune—wishes that resonate with those embarking on journeys to other lands.

 projecting their rich cultures, history and values.
-Highlighting the flamboyant aspect of the Nigerian culture, the inclusion of woven fabric in conjunction with shapes of flat colors; flowing, interlocking, overlapping as well as intercepting, serve as expressions of the possibilities of “Integration”.
+Highlighting the flamboyant aspect of the Nigerian culture, the inclusion of woven fabric in conjunction with shapes of flat colors; flowing, interlocking, overlapping as well as intercepting, serve as expressions of the possibilities of “Intergration”.

-The painting “Transcending Boundries” by Chike Azuonye celebrates the Nigerian people, along with those from other parts of Africa, who responded to Great Britain’s call for assistance in rebuilding after the Second World War.
+The painting “Transcending Boundaries” by Chike Azuonye celebrates the Nigerian people, along with those from other parts of Africa, who responded to Great Britain’s call for assistance in rebuilding after the Second World War.
 These individuals crossed the Atlantic, navigating rough seas to reach a new home in Britain.
 Azuonye incorporates uli and nsibidi design motifs from Eastern Nigeria, referencing the cultural heritage of these migrants.
 This work serves as a reminder that Nigerians have enriched Britain, a country that has in turn provided refuge to many.

 In Michael Echekoba’s “Aspiration” the use of Nigerian motifs, such as tie-dye fabric and nsibidi, represents a cultural connection to Nigeria and a reliance on spiritual and ancestral protection.
 Nsibidi, in particular, being an ancient system of communication, a deep connection to “home”, even as the migrants navigate a foreign space.
 This artwork communicates themes of identity, displacement, and the persistent hope for a better future, encapsulating a story that is as much about individual journeys as it is about the enduring impact of migration on communities across generations.
 The use of acrylic and textured mediums to depict age and distress seeks to evoke the emotional and physical toll of migration.
 The distressed texture could symbolize the passage of time, the weight of history, and the scars left by displacement and alienation.